Naegerbomb/OpenCork/README.md

 2. **Reporting**
    - Generate customizable reports for tax filing and compliance tracking.
    - Export reports in CSV or PDF formats.
+   - Provides a guided "walkthrough" for filing in each state, empowering you to "auto-file" on your own and save a ton of cash in just a few clicks.

 3. **Age Verification**
    - Securely process customer IDs for manual and/or automated age verification.
-   - Access to a database of securely tokenized verified customers which cannot be reverse-engineered.
-Contribute to a community of DtC operators to create 100% free age verification.
+   - Access to a database of secure hashes representing verified customers.
+Contribute to a community of DtC operators creating 100% free age verification.
-   - Optional API integration for automated verification using paid tools (e.g., IDology).
+   - Optional API integration for automated verification using paid 3rd party tools (e.g., IDology).

 4. **License Management**
    - Track license details and renewal dates.